-The Local Crypto-Officer role is responsible for the installation, minimal configuration, and removal of the Security Management server.
+The Local Crypto-Officer role is responsible for the installation, minimal configuration, and removal of the Provider-1 server.
 These operations are performed locally using physical access to the PC the module is installed on.

-Local operators authenticate to the module using a user name and password.
+Local Crypto-Officers authenticate to the module using a user name and password.
 Once authenticated, the operator implicitly assumes the role of Local Crypto-Officer and can access the various CLI utilities and configurations available to that role.